mscwilson/changelog-creator/README.md

 The new CHANGELOG is committed with the message "Prepare for x.x.x release".

 ### Future work for this bit?
-* Set a custom date
+* Set a custom date.
-* Set a custom word instead of "Version", like "Core" or "Java"
+* Set a custom word instead of "Version", like "Core" or "Java".
 * Update the whole codebase to use the new version number?!

 Users would provide a list of file paths which need changing, maybe also with the exact code snippets.
 For example, the Ruby tracker has just one file, "lib/snowplow-tracker/version.rb".
 The Java tracker sets the version in "build.gradle", but there's also a test that checks if the tracker version is correct, so that would need updating too.